rust-lang/areweasyncyet.rs/README.md

 ## Development

-Majority of the Rust code is for handling issue data from GitHub.
+The Rust code handles issue data from GitHub.
 Content mainly resides in `data.yml` and `templates` directory.

 After the first execution,
-fetched data would be stored in `cache.json` file in the current directory to avoid repeatedly fetching data when updating `data.yml` and `templates`.
+fetched data will be stored in `cache.json` file in the current directory to avoid repeatedly fetching data when updating `data.yml` and `templates`.
-If latest data from GitHub is needed, simply remove that cache file.
+If the latest data from GitHub is needed, simply remove the `cache.json` file.